MerosCrypto/Meros/docs/Protocol/Merit.md

 BlockHeaders have the following fields:

-- nonce: Nonce of the Block.
+- version: Block version.
 - last: Last Block Hash.
-- aggregate: Aggregated BLS Signature of every Element this Block archives.
+- contents: Merkle of included Transactions, as well as the included updates to the Difficulties/GasPrice.
-- miners: Merkle tree hash of the Miners who earned this Block's Merit.
+- verifiers: Merkle of who verified each Transaction mentioned in this Block.
+- miner: BLS Public Key, or miner nickname, to mint Merit to.
 - time: Time this Block was mined at.
 - proof: Arbitrary data used to beat the difficulty.

+Meros has an on-chain nickname system for Merit Holders, where each nickname is an incremental number assigned forever.
+The first miner is 0, the second is 1...
+Referring to a miner who has already earned Merit by their key is not allowed.

+The "contents" has leaves for both Transactions and the Elements included in a Block.
+Each leaf representing a Transaction is simply defined as the Transaction hash.
+Each leaf representing an Element is defined as `Blake2b-384(prefix + element.serializeWithoutSignature())`, where the prefix is the same one used to create the Element's signature.

+The "verifiers" has one leaf per Transaction, where each leaf is `Blake2b(verifierNickName1 + verifierNickName2 + ... + verifierNickNameN)`.

 A BlockHeader's hash is defined as follows:

 ```
-Argon2d(
+h1 = Argon2d(
     iterations = 1,
-    memory = 131072,
+    memory = 65536,
     parallelism = 1
-    data = serialized BlockHeader without proof,
+    data = header.serializeWithoutProof(),
     salt = proof left padded to be 8 bytes long
 )

+hash = Argon2d(
+    iterations = 1,
+    memory = 65536,
+    parallelism = 1
+    data = h1,
+    salt = miner.sign(h1)
+)
 ```

 ### Block Data Type

-Blocks are the backbone of every blockchain.
-In Meros, they reference the latest Element on a MeritHolder, with a verifiable proof of every Element the MeritHolder has created, thereby archiving the Consensus DAG, and specify who to reward with the newly-mined Merit.
+Blocks mention Transactions which have had Verification Packets created.

 Blocks have the following fields:

 - header: Block Header.
-- records: List of Merit Holders (BLS Public Keys), Nonces, and Merkle tree hashes.
-- miners: List of Miners (BLS Public Keys) and Merit amounts to payout.
+- transactions: List of Transactions, where the first is the left-most leaf in the BlockHeader's contents merkle tree.
+- elements: Difficulty updates and gas price sets from Merit Holders.
+- aggregate: Aggregated BLS Signature for every Verification Packet/Element this Block archives, as well as the miner's signature of the Block.

-A Block's hash is defined as its BlockHeader's hash.
+A Block's hash is defined as the hash of its header.

 The genesis Block on the Meros mainnet Blockchain has a:
-- nonce of 0.
+- Header version of 0,
-- last of “MEROS_MAINNET” left padded with 0 bytes until it has a length of 48 bytes.
+- Header last of “MEROS_MAINNET” left padded with 0 bytes until it has a length of 48 bytes.
+- Zeroed out contents in the header.
-- Zeroed out aggregate signature.
+- Zeroed out verifiers in the header.
-- Zeroed out miners merkle hash.
+- Zeroed out miner key in the header.
-- time of 0.
+- Header time of 0.
-- proof of 0.
+- Header proof of 0.
-- Empty list of records.
+- Empty transactions.
-- Empty list of miners.
+- Empty elements.
+- aggregate is zeroed out.

 ### Checkpoint Data Type